straydogstudio/jquery_picturefill/README.md

 ### Callbacks

+Picturefill triggers these events:

+* `picturefill:ready`: Called on the document before processing begins
+* `picturefill:active`: Called on the `span[data-src]` element when it is made active
-Picturefill triggers both a `picturefill:ready` and `picurefill:complete` callbacks on the document object before it begins and when it has finished all picturefills.
+* `picurefill:complete`: Called on the document when it has finished all picturefills

 For example, you may use it as follows:

 ```javascript
 $(document).on('picturefill:complete', function() {